jatanRT/eprscope/README.md

 specialized [Discord](https://discord.com/) community channel to discuss the application of the `{eprscope}` 📦.
-If there is somebody with the interest and ability to contribute to package development please, ask through the github issue 📦 page.
+If there is somebody with the interest and ability to contribute to package development please, ask through the github issue page.

 ## Acknowledgements

-I would like to express a deep gratitude to my colleagues from the [NMR Spectroscopy Group](https://nmr.group.uochb.cz/en) of the [Institute of Organic Chemistry and Biochemistry](https://www.uochb.cz/en), namely [Dr. Radek Pohl](https://orcid.org/0000-0001-7898-946X)
+I would like to express a deep gratitude to my colleagues from the [NMR Spectroscopy Group](https://nmr.group.uochb.cz/en) of the [Institute of Organic Chemistry and Biochemistry](https://www.uochb.cz/en) especially, [Dr. Radek Pohl](https://orcid.org/0000-0001-7898-946X)
 <img src="https://orcid.org/assets/vectors/orcid.logo.icon.svg" width="16" height="16"/>,
 [Dr. Ondřej Socha](https://orcid.org/0000-0002-7218-9119)